DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 	Difference waves for ERP reponses to stimuli during auditory mismatch negativity task at T7/T8 electrode cluster.
 446 standard trials, 93 pre-deviant, and 90 deviant trials are represented.

-.. note:: Plot titles contain N values for the number of trials retained for each condition of each task.
+.. tip:: Plot titles contain N values for the number of trials retained for each condition of each task.
 MMN task plots are titled as follows: N = # standard trials, # predeviant trials, # deviant trials.
 FACE task plots are titled as follows: N = # uprightINV trials, # inverted trials, # object trials, # uprightOBJ trials.

 .. _./...eeg_MADE_preprocessing_report.csv: